 Talk to your advisor or find a Sun Life advisor to get your child’s RESP savings started.

 - Can you use an RESP for an apprenticeship?

-- RESPs: What happens if your child doesn’t go to university?
+- What happens to an RESP if your child doesn’t go to school?

 This article is meant to only provide general information.
 Sun Life Assurance Company of Canada does not provide legal, accounting, taxation, or other professional advice.
 Please seek advice from a qualified professional, including a thorough examination of your specific legal, accounting and tax situation.